explainers-by-googlers/security-info-web-request/README.md

-# Explainer for the WebRequest.SecurityInfo API
+# Explainer for the WebRequest SecurityInfo API

-This proposal is an early design sketch by Isolated Web Apps team to describe the problem below and solicit feedback on the proposed solution.
+This proposal is an extension to [Controlled Frame API](https://wicg.github.io/controlled-frame/#api-web-request).
+The proposal is an early draft sketched to solicit feedback on the proposed solution.
 It has not been approved to ship in Chrome.

 ## Participate